Keyboard shortcuts

 css:

-# Arbitrary metadata can be associated with each of the four states: blank (no state),
+# Arbitrary metadata can be associated with each of the six states: blank (no state),

 # Use metadata to get prettier colors - note that we can add arbitrary string keys and values here